micmejia/bible-dump/AMPC/Genesis/Gen 18.md

-Is anything too hard _or_ too wonderful [^b]for the Lord?
+Is anything too hard _or_ too wonderful for the Lord?
 At the appointed time, when the season [for her delivery] comes around, I will return to you and Sarah shall have borne a son.